 It took me a long time to give huevos rancheros a chance (24 years, to be exact).
 Growing up, my dad always ordered huevos rancheros when we ate out at Mexican restaurants.
 A giant plate would arrive in front him, a mess of refried beans and substances that I didn’t care to identify.
 Repulsed by the oozing fried egg, I would divert my attention back to my plate, and smother yet another chicken finger in ketchup.
 (Yes, I was the kid who ordered chicken fingers at every restaurant.
 Extra ketchup).

 That kid didn’t like eggs at all, and the grown-up kid in me has never learned to like fried eggs.
 Scrambled eggs I can handle, as long as they’re made with a splash of milk and topped with lots of veggies.
-So when Kathleen and Sarah waxed poetic about huevos rancheros in quick succession last year, I thought I’d give the dish a chance—but with a scrambled egg instead of a fried egg.
+So when Kathleen waxed poetic about huevos rancheros in quick succession last year, I thought I’d give the dish a chance—but with a scrambled egg instead of a fried egg.
 I used Smitten Kitchen’s method, but scrambled the egg before pouring it over the tortilla.

 Dad, you were right.
 Huevos rancheros are amazing.